Skip to main content

 The inclusion of plentiful green spaces, terraces, and balconies cater to Harwood’s vision and align with office workers’ desire for more natural light and areas to access nature while at the office.
 The aesthetic features - from the impressive lobby to the signature facade - make the building itself an amenity.
 Likewise, the planning, design, and development of the 30-acre Harwood District provides amenities – like convenient dining options – that give workers a place to relax, meet with clients, and build work relationships outside of the office.
 From its central location in the district down to its individual finishes, Harwood No. 14 facilitates an elevated user experience and enjoys a lively neighborhood feel.

-In a city where only 53 percent of offices are occupied, Harwood No. 14’s rate of 76 percent preleased occupancy of its 360,000 square feet of office space is a testament to the value of close collaboration between the client and designers as well as a focus on user preferences and trends.
-Since its first office building was opened in 1984, Harwood International has been shaping the district into an attractive, walkable neighborhood that sits between Uptown, Victory Park, and the Arts District.
+In a city where only 53% of offices are occupied, Harwood No. 14’s rate of 76% preleased occupancy of its 360,000 square feet of office space is a testament to the value of close collaboration between the client and designers as well as a focus on user preferences and trends.
+Since its first office building was opened in 1984, Harwood International has been shaping the district into an attractive, walkable neighborhood that connects Uptown, Victory Park, and the Arts District.
 As Dallas continues to grow, smart planning and design will be key to accommodating its expanding workforce, unlocking economic development, and establishing new neighborhood areas within the sprawling city.
-Corgan’s responsive design with Harwood No. 14 demonstrates its merit as a design firm that understands the people and the place - and the present moment.
+Corgan’s responsive design with Harwood No. 14 demonstrates its merit as a design firm that understands the people and the place — and the present moment.

 H14-205